-Highlights - This dekad the ITCZ made a remakarble shift nothwards.
-The current position is about the long term average (about 17°N). - Very low or no significant rainfall occurred in North Darfur, North Kordofan, Khartoum and Kassala States.
-Almost all of these regions registered less than 20mm. - The rainfall totals relative to the long term average, remain below or on average.
-Greater Darfur and Greater Kordfan are mainly below average, but the bulk of the rain may come in the next two dekades of August. - In Greater Darfur and West Kordofan current evidence from the vegetation index and rainfall estimates indicates delays in the start of the growing season due to poor rains good rainfalls in the next two dekades of August are important for recovery from this situation.
+- This dekad the ITCZ made a remakarble shift nothwards.
+The current position is north of the long term average (about 18°N). - Areas with heavier rainfall (over 80-100 mm) were found in the southern, Western and Eastern states of the country.
+Very low or no significant rainfall occurred in North Kordofan, Khartoum and White Nile States.
+Almost all of these regions registered less than 20mm. - The highest recorded rainfall amount is 117.0 mm reported at EL Geneina and 99.9 mm reported at Gedarif - In relative terms Southern States and Greater Darfur registered well above average rainfall, in contrast with Blue and White Nile States and Greater Kordfan, where rainfall amounts were markedly below the average. - In Greater Darfur and West Kordofan current evidence from the vegetation index and rainfall estimates indicates delays in the start of the growing season due to poor rains good rainfalls in the next two dekades are important for recovery from this situation.
 In East Equatoria, Jonglei and Upper Nile, vegetation conditions are also markedly below average.

-Rainfall Analysis - Seasonal Progress Rainfall in Sudan and its seasonal distribution is mostly the result of the northwards movement of moist air masses, source of the rainfall.
+Rainfall Analysis - Seasonal Progress

+Rainfall in Sudan and its seasonal distribution is mostly the result of the northwards movement of moist air masses, source of the rainfall.
 The Intertropical Convergence Zone (ITCZ) marks the northernmost extent of these humid air masses, where they meet with drier and warmer air.
 The rains follow some distance south of this border between air masses, so that tracking this ITCZ through the season provides a quick evaluation of the seasonal movement of the rains